Read information about our most frequently-asked questions.

 Removing the filters

 We had to carry out an extensive investigation into the fire and the damage it caused and work through an insurance claim, all of which has taken time.
-Other parties involved have also been carrying out their own investigations.
+Other parties involved have also carried out their own investigations.

 Demolishing the filters